 Verbal inspiration means the exact words of Scripture are true.
 We have seen that God chose each word of Scripture carefully, so that the author would communicate the truth with precision.
 Verbal inspiration does not mean a dictation theory of inspiration, where the author merely writes down what God spoke.
 Rather, verbal inspiration means that each writer communicated using his own style of writing, vocabulary, and syntax.
 Peter writes in a style different from John or Paul.
 Yet, God guaranteed that what each of them wrote perfectly communicated His message, with word for word accuracy.
 The writers of Scripture did not always say they were communicating the exact words of Jesus, or of other people.
 In some cases, they used paraphrases or summaries of the words.
 But when they did claim to report the very words of Jesus, they reported the exact words that Jesus spoke.
 In fact, each time the Bible writer claims to report the very words of someone, then the words are exactly as reported.
 Through the words of Scripture we learn the revelation of God.
 The revelation will be no clearer than the precision of the words used to communicate it.
 Therefore, we must pay close attention to the words of Scripture.
-Some people may argue that only the thoughts of Scripture count, and not the very words.
+Some people may argue that only the thoughts of Scripture count, and not the actual words.
 Jesus stressed that the words themselves really matter, because the words communicate the truth and revelation of God to man.
 God always speaks clearly and precisely.
 He says what He means, and means what He says.

 “Then the Lord stretched out His hand and touched my mouth, and the LORD said to me, ‘Behold, I have put My words in your mouth'”).

 Do Not Keep Back a Word.
-Later in Jeremiah 42, page 1258, we see that Jeremiah communicated the exact words of the LORD to the people.
+Later in Jeremiah 42, we see that Jeremiah communicated the exact words of the LORD to the people.
 He would not keep back a single word from them.
 We see from this passage that God gave very specific words.
 Notice that Jeremiah understood the LORD to speak with word for word accuracy.
 God also required prophets to speak His word with truth.
-He said that His word was like fire and “like a hammer that shatters rock” (Jeremiah 23:28-29, page 1222-1223).
+He said that His word was like fire and “like a hammer that shatters rock” (Jeremiah 23:28-29).
 Not only do the words of God burn and shatter, they also benefit the believer.

 Every Word of God Tested.
 Scripture records for our benefit that every word of God is tested.
 God links His word to believers taking refuge in Him and of His Person acting as a shield for us.
 As God provides a refuge for us, He also provides food for us from His Word.

 Living on Every Word of God.
 As Jesus confronted Satan, Jesus quoted the Old Testament.
 He relied upon Scripture to refute the lies of Satan.
-In Matthew 4:4, page 1505, Jesus quoted Deuteronomy 8:3, page 300, and made the point that every word of God provides spiritual food for man to live upon.
+In Matthew 4:4, Jesus quoted Deuteronomy 8:3, and made the point that every word of God provides spiritual food for man to live upon.
 While men think about earthly bread, Jesus speaks of the Word of God as the only thing He needs to eat.
 Jesus did not command the stones to become bread, as Satan had challenged Him.
 Instead, Jesus quoted Deuteronomy as a sufficient response to Satan.
 Jesus had no intention of taking His orders from Satan, but rather emphasized how God provided every kind of food essential for living.
 Jesus declared that every letter and the smallest parts of the word of God would be fulfilled.